Best Running Gaiters of 2024

 Trail running in Colorado with the Altra Trail Gaiter, which we awarded the best hot-weather running gaiter.
 Photo: iRunFar/Eszter Horanyi

 If you’re familiar with the joy of running down a slope of soft scree — a common experience for runners on the U.S. Pacific Northwest’s crumbly volcanoes, for example — you know that once you get to the bottom, you need to sit down and dump debris out of your shoes before continuing on your way.
-The best running gaiters can keep your shoes from accumulating debris without causing your feet to overheat.
+The best running gaiters — light, breathable, and protective — can keep rocks and debris out of your shoes without causing your feet to overheat.

-While this may come with the territory when running through tiny ankle-deep rocks, it can be a nuisance to take multiple breaks during a run.
-Even worse is the discomfort and blisters that can result from a lingering pebble or the friction caused by dirt and dust.
+While this may come with the territory when running through tiny ankle-deep rocks, taking multiple breaks during a run can be a nuisance.
+Even worse is the discomfort and blisters resulting from a lingering pebble or the friction caused by dirt and dust.
 This is where running gaiters can make a big difference in saving time, increasing comfort, and protecting your feet for the miles ahead.
+With gaiters, the universal experience of having a small rock in your shoe and trying to work it to a non-annoying or painful position instead of stopping to take a shoe off to get rid of it is a thing of the past.

 Running gaiters are different from traditional gaiters used for hiking and mountaineering.
-They are generally lighter weight, less bulky, and cover only the top of the shoe and ankle area.
-As they tend to be water-resistant rather than waterproof, they are also more breathable.
-If your trail running takes you off trail or through mud, scree, brush, or lots of dust, then gaiters could be a worthwhile addition to your gear bin.
+They are generally lighter and less bulky and cover only the top of the shoe and ankle.
+They tend to be water-resistant rather than waterproof, making them more breathable.
+If your trail running takes you off the trail or through mud, scree, brush, or lots of dust, gaiters could be a worthwhile addition to your gear bin.
+They’ll keep your feet cleaner and minimize the accumulation of dirt between your toes, which could ultimately reduce the chance of blisters developing.

-However, even among running-specific gaiters, there are some notable differences when it comes to materials, style, fit, and attachment systems for your shoes.
+However, even among running-specific gaiters, some notable differences exist in materials, style, fit, and shoe attachment systems.
 Below, we’ve rounded up the best trail running gaiters currently available and highlighted the conditions in which they excel.
 For more background information, see our buying advice, testing methodology, and frequently asked questions.

 Best Running Gaiters